thesushilsharma/Zodiac/README.md

 The application utilizes an API route (/api/horoscope) to fetch horoscope data from the external website.
 This route accepts query parameters for zodiacSign and timeFrame.

 ## Endpoints
-### Get Horoscope for Today, Tomorrow, or Yesterday
+### Get a Horoscope for Today, Tomorrow, or Yesterday
 - **Method**: GET
    - `http://localhost:3000/api/horoscope?zodiacSign=Cancer&period=today`
    > Replace `Cancer` with the desired zodiac sign and `today` with any timeframe you like.